CellMigrationLab/LabConstrictor/.tools/docs/notebook_requirements.md

-# Obtain Requirements of your Notebook
+# Obtain the requirements of your Notebook

-To obtain the requirements for your Jupyter notebook, you can do this automatically via **Option 1** or manually via **Option 2**.
+You can get your Jupyter notebook’s requirements automatically with Option 1 or manually with Option 2.

 * **Option 1 (Automated):** Recommended if you need to generate requirements from scratch.
 * **Option 2 (Manual):** Recommended if you already have a versioned `requirements.txt` file, as it will be faster.